Inclusive Thermodynamics of Computational Machines: Introduction

+As a result of these attributes, the framework we introduce opens the possibility of analyzing the trade-offs among all of the thermodynamic resources that are consumed in any computation, in the sense of the term meant in computer science involving abstract logical variables, rather than focus on the thermodynamic resources consumed in a specific physical system that implements some specific computation.

-Tradeoffs among the minimal amounts of resources required to perform a given computation is also a central concern of computer science (CS) theory.
-However, traditional CS theory has considered tradeoffs among quantities different from those considered in the thermodynamics of computation \cite{Aaronson2005NPcompletePA}.
-For instance, one of the most important examples of a tradeoff considered in CS theory is the relation between the amount of memory needed by a computational machine to perform a given computation and the number of iterations required to perform that computation \cite{10.5555/1540612}.
+Trade-offs among the minimal amounts of resources required to perform a given computation have not only been considered in ST. Indeed, such trade-off are a central concern of CS theory.
+However, traditional CS theory has considered trade-offs among quantities different from those considered in the thermodynamics of computation \cite{Aaronson2005NPcompletePA}.
+For instance, one of the most important examples of a trade-off considered in CS theory is the relation between the amount of memory needed by a computational machine to perform a given computation and the number of iterations required to perform that computation \cite{10.5555/1540612}.

-Despite this parallel interest in the trade-offs involved in computation, very little research has been done on how the thermodynamic tradeoffs of computation are related to the specific resource tradeoffs so central to CS.
-In this paper we start to investigate this relationship.
-We do this by constructing and then analyzing a thermodynamic framework which requires specifying as few details of the physical system implementing a given information processing task (the ``computation") as possible, beyond those details already specified in the CS theory definition of that task.
+Despite this parallel between the interests of ST and CS theory in the trade-offs among the resource costs involved in computation, very little research has been done on how the resource costs investigated in ST are related to the resource costs so central to CS.
+In this paper, after introducing our framework, we use it to start to lay the foundations for investigating that relationship.

-Specifically, to apply standard CTMC-based ST would require one to specify a set of one or more infinite external thermal reservoirs that are coupled to the system, with associated temperatures, chemical potentials, electric potentials, and so on.
-One would also need to specify a Hamiltonian function over the state space of the full system, as well as rate matrices for each of the external reservoirs that (typically) obeys local detailed balance for that Hamiltonian function.
-In general, the Hamiltonian and rate matrices would need to also vary in time.

-Our major goal in this paper is to show that by adapting the Hamiltonian framework, one can analyze the energetic costs associated with a computational task without specifying such extraneous physical parameters, that are not already given in the CS theory definition of the computation.
-This allows us to investigate the thermodynamics of computation rather than the thermodynamics of a particular physical device that implements computation.